 Ready to look for work?

-Have you recently returned to work after a long period of unemployment?
+Have you recently returned to work after a period of unemployment?
 Do you have any additional suggestions that you’d like to share with others?
 We’d love to hear from you in the comments below.